cyrillopez/pebble-mydata/README.md

 Instructions :

 Start by editing setting.php and set your options

-You can set differents contents and options for each button of Pebble and type of press (short or long) Then, just call the index.php from your server (optional : you can add option in param url) Enjoy
+You can set differents contents and options for each button of Pebble and type of press (short or long)

+There is a security mode and a do not disturb mode that you can set on (disable by default)

+Then, just call the index.php from your server (optional : you can add option in param url)

+Enjoy